crytic/optik/README.md

 hybrid-echidna MyContract.sol  --test-mode assertion --corpus-dir /tmp/test
 ```

-A couple additionnal options are available:
+Additionnal options are available in hybrid mode:

 - `--cov-mode`: type of coverage to increase when solving new inputs.
 This option has a significant impact on results and performance.
 The available modes are described in the next paragraph